 - A Trustee makes decisions regarding investment management of the trust assets and distributions to the beneficiaries.
-The role is discretionary, interactive, and administrative in nature. - You may serve as the Trustee of your Trust.
-Who will serve as Trustee if you become incapacitated or when you pass away? - Who will serve as Trustee for any particular beneficiary's trust? - Should the beneficiary serve as a co-Trustee or sole Trustee, and if so, at what age? - You may name one or more Trustees to serve together as "Co-Trustees" and may name successors.
+The role is discretionary, interactive and administrative in nature. - Who will serve as Trustee if you become incapacitated? - Who will serve as Trustee for any particular beneficiary's trust? - Should the beneficiary serve as a co-Trustee, and if so, at what age? - You may name one or more Trustees to serve together and may name successors.